CMPS-6100/lab-05-template/lab-06.md

 Since we have multiple parts, Linked List, Stack, Parentheses Matcher, we are implementing each in its own file and using import statements to pull everything together.

 There are three python files in this lab: `linked_list.py`, `stack.py`, and `main.py`, and `unit_tests.py`.
 The parentheses matcher goes in `main.py`.
-All pytests are in `unit_tests.py` The other two are self-explanatory.
+All pytests are in `unit_tests.py` `linked_list.py` and `stack.py`o are self-explanatory.

-This organization makes sense.
+Breaking our program into individual files is a good idea.
 There are a couple of reasons not to bundle everything in one long source file.

 1) Long source files are hard to read
 2) We want to minimize import bloat.
-There is no need to force someone who needs a linked list to also import a stack and parentheses matcher just because they are written in the same file.
+If you want to use a linked list in a later program, you can cleanly import your linked list without also being forced to import a stack and parentheses matcher too.

 All pytests are in `unit_tests.py` for ease of setting up and running the tests on GitHub.